Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 HMS Belfast| ©Alvesgaspar

-If you decide to take a cruise on the Thames with the kids, in one part of the river tour you will see anchored on one of the banks the HMS Belfast, a huge destroyer ship that during World War II and the Korean War participated in numerous naval operations.
+If you decide to :::link|text=take a cruise on the Thames|element=pa-2233::: with the kids, part of the way along the river you will see the HMS Belfast, a huge destroyer ship that during World War II and the Korean War took part in numerous naval operations, anchored on one of the banks.
 If the kids like ships, this will be a visit they will really enjoy so don't hesitate to add it to your agenda

-The HMS Belfast is currently a ship-museum of the British Royal Navy that opens its doors to show what life was like at sea on a ship of this kind in the past.
+The outside of the ship is impressive and the inside is really cool!
+The HMS Belfast is currently a ship-museum of the British Royal Navy that opens its doors to show what life on the high seas was like on a ship of this kind in the past.

 Take advantage of reduced prices for children on tours and tickets